ADVANCED PROCEDURES

 One last item to review regarding throttle cross bar and drop link installation is the vertical alignment of the drop links.
 Once the throttle cross bar has been corrected for twisting distortion of the lever arms and has been reinstalled between the side mounting brackets it is then time to check that the drop links are both aligned vertically when observed from the rear of the car.
 If the side mounting brackets are bent in such a fashion that the cross bar is shifted to the left or right from the design location the result will be that the drop links will have different vertical alignments.
 If the drop links do not have the same inclination then they will impart un-synchronized opening of the throttles.
 This is easy to correct for by the removal and straightening the mounting brackets until they have OEM geometry.

-Advanced Throttle Plate and Idle Adjustments for Special Situations
+Throttle Plate Adjustments

 Optimizing throttle plate adjustment for normal situations